lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 If you change the scale factor and rerun the example you will see that performance problem starts to arise and the movement through the 3D world is not smooth.
 It’s time to put an eye on performance (you may know the old saying that states that “premature optimization is the root of all evil”, but since this chapter 13, I hope nobody will say that this premature).

-Let’s start with a concept that will reduce the amount of data that is being rendered, we will explain face culling.
-In our examples we are rendered thousands of cubes, and a cube is made of six faces.
+Let’s start with a concept that will reduce the amount of data that is being rendered, which is named face culling.
+In our examples we are rendering thousands of cubes, and a cube is made of six faces.
 We are rendering the six faces for each cube even if they are not visible.
-You can check this if you zoom in to a cube, you will see its interior like this.
+You can check this if you zoom inside a cube, you will see its interior like this.

 ![Cube interior](cube_interior.png)

 Faces that cannot be seen should be discarded immediately and this is what face culling does.
 In fact, for a cube you can only see 3 faces at the same time, so we can just discard half of the faces (40,000 * 3 * 2 triangles) just by applying face culling (this will only be valid if your game does not require you to dive into the inner side of a model, you can see why later on).

 Face culling checks, for every triangle if its facing towards us and discards the ones that are not facing that direction.
-But, how do we know if a face is facing towards us or not ?
+But, how do we know if a triangle is facing towards us or not ?
 Well, the way that OpenGL does this is by the winding order of the vertices that compose a triangle.

-Remember from the first chapters that we may define of vertices in clockwise or counter-clockwise order.
+Remember from the first chapters that we may define the vertices of a triangle in clockwise or counter-clockwise order.
 In OpenGL, by default, triangles that are in counter-clockwise order are facing towards the viewer and triangles that are in clockwise order are facing backwards.
-The key thing here, is that this order is checked while rendering and taking into consideration the point of view.
-So a triangle that has been defined in counter-clock wise order can be seen, at rendering, as clockwise because of the point of view.
+The key thing here, is that this order is checked while rendering taking into consideration the point of view.
+So a triangle that has been defined in counter-clock wise order can be interpreted, at rendering time, as being defined lockwise because of the point of view.

 Let’s put it in practice, in the ```init``` method of the ```Window``` class add the following lines:

 ```java